PaddlePaddle/Paddle/doc/howto/deep_model/rnn/rnn_en.rst

     outputs(beam_gen)

 Notice that this generation technique is only useful for decoder like generation process.
-If you are working on sequence tagging tasks, please refer to :ref:`sentiment_analysis_en` for more details.
+If you are working on sequence tagging tasks, please refer to :ref:`semantic_role_labeling_en` for more details.

 The full configuration file is located at :code:`demo/seqToseq/seqToseq_net.py`.